convox/convox/docs/management/rbac.md

 Existing users retain their **Legacy Role** by default, ensuring that no active changes are made upon this update.
 Organizations can create, test, and assign new roles without affecting current user access.

+> **Note**: While legacy roles did not affect CLI access, the new RBAC roles will apply to both the Console and the CLI, ensuring unified permission management across interfaces.

 ## Creating Roles

 Roles can be created or cloned using the **Roles** tab found on the **Users** page of the Console.
 To create a new role: